Karate Equipment List

 If you’ve ever seen karate in pop-culture, one thing that you’re sure to associate with the art is breaking boards and bricks with intense punches and chops.
 Of course, if you dive right into trying to chop a cinder block in half with your hand, you’re going to break something.

 This is where a hand conditioning bag comes in.
-By practicing a series of punching drills into the small 6in x 6in bag, you can toughen your bones and skin enough and over time, prepare your body to punch hard surfaces (like bricks).
-The bag is a sac of woven cloth, filled with sand, beans, or rice, and provides a balance of cushion and resistance against which you can strengthen your hands.
-You can get these bags for around $10 or $15 on Amazon.
+By practicing a series of punching drills into the small 6 x 6-inch bag, you can toughen your bones and skin enough and over time, prepare your body to punch hard surfaces (like bricks).
+The bag is a sack of woven cloth filled with sand, beans, or rice, and provides a balance of cushion and resistance against which you can strengthen your hands.
+You can get hand conditioning bags for $10 to $15.

 It takes a lot of time before you can graduate to breaking boards, but a hand conditioning bag is a good step to get there!

 Hand guards are meant primarily to protect your fists from injury when you practice karate.
 Unlike gloves, they do not completely cover your fingers.
 Although this lack of protection offers you greater dexterity, it also means that your risk of injury to your fingers increases greatly.
 However, hand guards still ensure the safety of your palm, backhand, and help secure your wrists and prevent sprains.

 You can get hand guards for around $10 online, so they aren’t a huge investment, and it is likely worth trying them out to see if you want to use them instead of gloves.